 - A. Letters and Letter Motions.
-Except as otherwise provided below, all communications with Chambers shall be by letter motion (filed on ECF in accordance with the SDNY Local Rules and Electronic Case Filing Rules) or, if no relief is being sought by the Court, by letter (also filed on ECF).
+Except as otherwise provided below, all communications with Chambers shall be by letter motion (filed on ECF in accordance with the SDNY Local Rules and the SDNY Electronic Case Filing Rules and Instructions) or, if no relief is being sought by the Court, by letter (also filed on ECF).
 All requests for adjournments and extensions of time shall be filed by letter motion in accordance with paragraph 3(C) below.
-All requests for pre-motion conferences regarding discovery disputes shall be filed by letter motion in accordance with paragraph 4(B) below.
-Any response to a letter or letter motion shall be filed within two business days of the filing of the letter or letter motion.
+All requests for premotion conferences regarding discovery disputes shall be filed by letter motion in accordance with paragraph 4(B) below.
+Any response to a letter or letter motion.
 Parties should not provide courtesy copies of letters and letter motions filed on ECF.
 Letters and letter motions shall not exceed five single-spaced pages. - B. Letters Containing Confidential Information.
 Requests for redactions and filing under seal are governed by paragraph 2(E) below.
-Any letter containing confidential information that cannot be filed on ECF under paragraph 2(E) may be sent by e-mail to the Court (OetkenNYSDChambers@nysd.uscourts.gov), as a .pdf attachment, with a copy simultaneously delivered to all counsel.
-Such a letter may be accompanied by .pdf copies of any documents associated with the request, including relevant documents in unredacted form and in highlighted form (i.e., with the words, phrases, or paragraphs to be redacted highlighted).
-E-mails shall state in the subject line: (1) the caption of the case, including the lead party names and docket number; and (2) a brief description of the request.
-Parties shall not include substantive communications in the body of the e-mail; such substantive content will be disregarded.
+Any letter containing confidential information that cannot be filed on ECF under paragraph 2(E) may be sent by email to the Court (OetkenNYSDChambers@nysd.uscourts.gov), as a

+PDF attachment, with a copy simultaneously send by email to all counsel.
+Such a letter may be accompanied by PDF copies of any documents associated with the request, including relevant documents in unredacted form and in highlighted form (i.e., with the words, phrases, or paragraphs to be redacted highlighted).
+Emails shall state in the subject line: (1) the caption of the case, including the lead party names and docket number; and (2) a brief description of the request.
+Parties shall not include substantive communications in the body of the email; such substantive content will be disregarded.

 - C. Telephone Calls.
 Communication with Chambers shall occur by letter motion or letter.
-Calls to Chambers are permitted only in urgent situations that require immediate attention. - D. Faxes.
+Calls to Chambers are permitted only in urgent situations requiring immediate attention.
+Parties should review these Individual Rules and Practices before calling with questions about the Court's rules and practices. - D. Faxes.
 Faxes are not permitted except with prior approval of Chambers.